scott5490/AIS600/readme.md

 The sentence `“$AIVSD,36,,,,,,,,*60\r\n"` programs the AIS600 for a sailing vessel.
 I’m not sure what the other options are.

-The two sentences highlighted are the sentences that you will need to update with your own information.
+The two sentences in bold are the sentences that you will need to update with your own information.

 ```
 XXXXXXXX=MMSI Number